-Net cash provided by operating activities was \$28.7 million and \$6.6 million for the nine months ended September 30, 2021 and 2020, respectively.
-The increase is primarily attributable to increased revenues of \$34.1 million.
-The increase was partially offset by a \$2.8 million increase in cost of sales (excluding depreciation, depletion and accretion expense) and a \$5.7 million decrease in interest paid-in-kind through the issuance of additional term loans, as we elected not to pay certain term loan interest in-kind as of June 30, 2021.
+Net cash provided by operating activities was \$21.4 million and \$12.5 million for the year ended December 31, 2021 and 2020, respectively.
+The increase is primarily attributable to increased revenues of \$60.6 million.
+The increase was partially offset by an \$11.5 million increase in cost of sales (excluding depreciation, depletion and accretion expense), a \$22.2 million increase in repayment of paid-in-kind interest upon the repayment of the 2018 Term Loan Credit Facility and an \$8.8 million decrease in interest paid-in-kind through the issuance of additional term loans, as we elected not to pay certain term loan interest in-kind as of June 30, 2021.